 - Comprehensive inspection and customized treatment plan.

-- Trapping and other professional rodent control methods, depending on your situation.
+- Trapping and other professional rodent control methods by a professional rat exterminator or mice exterminator, depending on your individual situation.

 - Exclusion to close off points of entry.

-Need pest control in Post Falls you can depend on?
-Contact Croach Pest Control today and get a free inspection.Request a Free Estimate
+Need rodent control in Post Falls you can depend on?
+Contact Croach® Pest Control today and get a free inspection.Request a Free Estimate